 - Frozen rates.
-Now the other shoe drops: If rates decline dramatically, [as they have in 2020]((https://moneywise.com/a/how-to-take-advantage-of-cheap-mortgages), you’re stuck at the higher rate unless you refinance.
+Now the other shoe drops: If rates decline dramatically, as they did in 2020, you’re stuck at the higher rate unless you refinance.

 - Higher interest rates.
 If you’re looking for the absolute best interest rates — at least to begin with — you’ll have better luck looking at adjustable-rate mortgages.

 - Higher monthly payments.
 With higher interest rates, you can count on higher monthly payments.
 That leads to a secondary issue: A higher monthly payment amount might limit the size of the mortgage you can qualify for.

 With an adjustable-rate mortgage, or ARM, the interest rate is only fixed at first — normally for three to seven years.